ShellShoccar-jpn/csp_en/3/tr.md

 > `tr -d 'abcdefghijklmnopqrstuvwxyz'`

 This is the perfect substitute for "`tr -d 'a-z'`" and/or "`tr -d '[a-z]'`," although it looks a little longer.

+---
+* Although Solaris 11 is one of the traditional System-V family OSes, it already has not only System-V traditional commands but also POSIX compliant ones. "tr" command is, too.